The Steering Group

 Max Steinberg

 Max joined the Steering Group in early 2022.
-He has recently graduated with an MSc in Geographical Information Science from the University of Edinburgh.
+He has an MSc in Geographical Information Science from the University of Edinburgh.
 He also holds a BSc in Urban Planning and Property Development from Heriot-Watt University.
-He has been a volunteer with Planning Aid Scotland (PAS) since May 2018 for various projects such as Heart of Newhaven and the A9 Dualling Consultation.
+He has volunteered with Planning Aid Scotland for various projects such as Heart of Newhaven and the A9 Dualling Consultation.
 He is currently a licentiate member with the RTPI.
 When not at his desk, he is an avid runner and holds a second-degree black belt in Uechi-Ryu Karate.
+Max is an assistant transportation consultant at SYSTRA.